 Veteran Educational Benefits

 The University is committed to helping veterans and their families receive financial assistance through the U.S. Department of Veterans Affairs (VA).
-The information below is designed to assist our veteran students in completing the necessary steps to receive VA Educational Benefits after acceptance and admittance to Bay Path University:
+The information below is designed to assist our veteran students in completing the necessary steps to receive VA Educational Benefits after you have been accepted and admitted to Bay Path University:

 - If you have not already done so, contact a Department of Veterans Affairs counselor at 1-888-442-4551 to discuss your education benefits.

-- Complete the VA’s Application to start using your education benefit: https://www.vets.gov/education/apply.
-If/when approved, you will be mailed a Certificate of Eligibility.
+- Complete the VA’s Application to start using your education benefit: https://www.vets.gov/education/apply

-- Submit a copy of your Certificate of Eligibility to Student Financial Services (first floor of the Annex) or scan a copy to email@example.com.
+- Submit a copy of your Certificate of Eligibility to Student Financial Services by scanning a copy to email@example.com.
 The VA will mail this certificate to you once they process your application for benefits.